This is an exclusive BCLA Member only online event, therefore you must have a valid Full BCLA Membership to participate in this Webinar.

 Gillian is the clinical lead optometrist at Cameron Optometry, an independent specialist contact lens practice in Edinburgh, providing the hospital contact lens service for Lothian region.
 Gillian developed the myopia management service for the practice in 2015 and continues to oversee its growth.
 Gillian qualified as an Independent Prescribing Optometrist in 2012 and more recentlyreceived her Masters degree in Primary Care Ophthalmology from Edinburgh University.
 She has presented lectures and workshops across the UK on a variety of topics including contact lenses, myopia management, and the management of anterior eye conditions and glaucoma in community practice.

-1 CET point will be applied for.
+This webinar has been approved for 1 CET point (ref: C-72834).
 You must complete the MCQ's during the webinar session to receive the CET point.
-Note that it can take up to 10 days to receive your CET points.
-If you have not received your point after this time, contact email@example.com
+Note that it can take up to 10 days to receive your CET point.
+If you have not received your point after this time, contact firstname.lastname@example.org